florian/florian.github.io/_drafts/reading-2019.md

 However, the chapter structure seemed a bit odd, with the last two chapters taking up nearly all of the book.
 In general, I felt like the book was a great choice for learning about game theory, especially considering how unhappy I was with other books.
 Despite not being a difficult read, I ended up taking a lot of ideas away from it.
-I have also noticed that after reading the book I now keep seeing applications to game theory everywhere.
+I also noticed that after reading the book I now keep on seeing applications to game theory everywhere.

 {% comment %}
 ---